- Gray mold thrives in the high humidity found in high tunnel and greenhouse tomato production.

 - Keep humidity and leaf wetness low by rolling up high tunnel sides, increasing ventilation and avoiding overhead irrigation.

 - Space plants well to avoid excess humidity in dense plant canopies.
+Putting 20-24 inches between plants and 4 to 5 feet between rows is a good place to start.

 - Remove infected stems, leaves and fruit.
 Place in a plastic bag.